 Individual Development Plans (IDP): Individual Development Plans are similar to compacts in that they include specific expectations for the mentee, but IDPs go beyond general expectations.
 These plans are tailored to the individual student and layout a roadmap for the development throughout their program and beyond.
 IDPs are intended to be updated annually.
 These documents are developed collaboratively between the mentee and mentor, and should reflect the career path targeted by the mentee.
 Download this IDP template which has been designed for UNC Charlotte, but can be tailored as needed.

 Graduate School Mentor Training: Provided by the Graduate School, sessions are held throughout the year.
 These intensive, day-long sessions are based on the practices of the CIMER Institute.
-View the Mentor Training web page for information and upcoming dates.
+View the Mentor Training web page for information.

 The University of Wisconsin Center for the Improvement of Mentored Experiences in Research offers a wide range of resources and tools for improving mentoring.
 Materials are grouped by level and discipline, creating a “curriculum” for mentoring.